 This isn't funny anymore.

-And if we don't build the wall and the illegal immigrants come to our country and they they kill Americans, you guys are partly responsible for that too.
+And if we don't build the wall and the illegal immigrants come to our country and they kill Americans, you guys are partly responsible for that too.

-Because Trump's gonna build a wall.
+Because Trump's going to build the wall.

 And I agree with Trump on the wall.